 Little Lost Creations may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

+Raspberries are on are you ready for some tips to preserve them?
 There is nothing better than picking those sweet berries off of the raspberry bush and popping them in your mouth.
 MMMMMmmmMMM they are so good!

 The first thing I do is wash them and put them in the strainer.
 I like to make some of them into freezer jam, but I don’t have a lot of time right now for cooking.
 For now, I will wash them and put them in the freezer to make whatever I want later on when life slows down a little.

-Generally, I have picked all of the leaves, stems or bad berries out of the bucket before I bring them into the house.
+Generally, I have picked all of the leaves, stems and taken the bad berries out of the bucket before I bring them into the house.
 I run the water over them to wash them up a few at a time.
 Then I put them into another strainer and wait for them to dry.

 I place the wax paper onto a cookie sheet (you don’t have to use wax paper it just makes it easier to take them off of the cookie sheet.)
 I put the raspberries on the cookie sheet in a thin layer and put it flat in the freezer.
 I make sure it is a thin layer and try not to have any of them really touching.